-- 1).
-Restate the assessment question(s) (from the Assessment plan): Are students able to analyze natural situations and communicate understanding and information about the world in verbal, graphical, and analytical languages. - 2).
+1).
+Restate the assessment question(s) (from the Assessment plan): Are students able to analyze natural situations and communicate understanding and information about the world in verbal, graphical, and analytical languages.

+2).
 Summarize the assessment results.
 A narrative summary is required.
 Charts, tables or graphs are encouraged but optional.
-The averages for the three schools teaching Phys 110 were: DC1 88.4%, DC2 76%, DC3 84%.
+The averages for the three schools teaching Phys 110 were: DC1 92.5%, DC2 63.3%, DC3 85.3%.
 These results are very similar to each other, and to past years.
 They compare favorably to the last round of scores from when Phys 110 was taught on the Seward campus, when the average was 62%.

-(The format of this document will not allow pasting a chart into the text area provided.) - 3).
-INTERPRETATION\ Discuss how the results answer the assessment question(s).
+3).
+INTERPRETATION\ - Discuss how the results answer the assessment question(s).
 The assessment instrument consists of 40 multiple choice questions from the test bank for the standard textbook for the course.
 The questions require students to analyze physical situations and answer questions about them from a physics perspective.
 Several of the questions involve analyzing graphs of motion or other types of graphs, and many involve using equations and calculations.
-The fact that students average over an 80% on this exam is solid evidence that students are indeed able to analyze natural situations and to communicate their understanding. - 4).
-Observations made that were not directly related to the question(s). (i.e. interrater reliability of the scoring tool was low) The averages for most of the schools and the aggregate average have been increasing over the years.
-This may be due to teachers knowing what is expected and doing a better job of teaching the objectives.
-Alternatively it could mean teaching to the test.
-Not every school has improved every year, so there is enough variability that the scores are still believable, but it might be good in the future to vary the exam questions somewhat. - 5).
-How did the outcomes of the traditional and alternative format analysis compare? (note "na" if delivery modes were not compared).
+The fact that students average nearly 75% on this exam is solid evidence that students are indeed able to analyze natural situations and to communicate their understanding.

+4).
+Observations made that were not directly related to the question(s). (i.e. interrater reliability of the scoring tool was low) There is a large range of individual scores on the exam.
+This gives me confidence that instructors are not "teaching to the test".
+DC1 also has a mix of dual credit and non-dual credit students, and the scores for the dual credit students were significantly higher than those not taking the class for credit (though with a small number of students to compare).
+This gives weight to the idea that students making the effort to take the course for credit are generally more high-achieving.

+5).
+How did the outcomes of the traditional and alternative format analysis compare?
 See #3.
 The scores from the dual credit sites are similar to and in fact better than those scored by the students in the course offered on Seward's campus in the spring of 2014.
+Hopefully the course will be offered in Seward again soon, to help validate the results with more data.